 Zinc is a hot topic during these days of Covid-19.
 It is well understood that this mineral is very good for the immune system.
 There are many reports of the potential benefits.
 It is sensible to ensure we have levels of zinc in our bodies sufficient to help our immune system combat disease such as Covid-19.

-While zinc is not a cure, our body NEEDS it.
-Zinc is a mineral that our body does not make, or store it.
+Our body NEEDS Zinc.
+Every day.
+It is a mineral that our body does not make, or store in the body.
 But it is essential.
 It’s required for the functions of over 300 enzymes and involved in many important processes in your body.

 Since our body doesn’t store it, you need to eat enough foods with zinc every day.
 At least enough to meet “daily requirements”.